santosh0787/consul_terraform_example/README.md

    - 'rg'      : Resource group name

-3. Download the main.tf files from this repo and execute terraform commands
+3. Download the main.tf and variables.tf files from this repo and execute terraform commands

    `terraform init`

    `terraform plan`

    `terraform apply`

  Goto the Consul URL, you will see terraform state key/value will be created.
  If you close the Consul session data will be lost.